 Every part of your routine deserves award-winning products.
-And ICYMI — we recently launched our first-ever Shop TODAY Travel Gear Awards, with the Shop TODAY best in beauty, Consumer Reports with the best in vacuums, and now Women's Health is sharing the best in footwear.
+And ICYMI — we recently launched our first-ever Shop TODAY Travel Gear Awards, with the Shop TODAY best in beauty picks launching shortly before that.
+And now, Women's Health is sharing the best in footwear.

-The publication announced the winners of its 2022 Women's Health Sneaker Awards and Women's Health Editor-in-Chief Liz Plosser stopped by TODAY to break down some of the top picks.
+The publication announced the winners of its 2023 Women's Health Sneaker Awards and Women's Health Editor-in-Chief Liz Plosser stopped by the 3rd hour of TODAY to break down some of the top picks.
 Whether you need a fresh pair of kicks for summer strolls, sturdier shoes for trail hikes or you're simply looking for a reliable pair of sneakers to up your fitness game, these picks won't let you down.

 From fan-favorite Hokas to a trendy platform sneaker to go with everyday outfits, keep reading to discover some of the award-winning shoes for 2023 from Women's Health.
-Trust you, your feet will thank you.
+Trust us, your feet will thank you.

 Women's Health Sneaker Award winners 2023

 If you haven't noticed, "dad" shoes have been very on-trend this season, and Plosser agrees.
 She said the Women's Health team swears by these New Balance options for keeping their feet comfortable and cozy, no matter how many miles they walk.
 The brand offers unisex sizing, and they're so popular that colors and sizing are often very limited.

 Best walking sneaker

 Don't let the platform design fool you, Plosser says these shoes pack all the cushioning you'd expect in Dr. Scholl's shoes, making them comfortable for all-day wear.
 Not to mention, the platform is very on-trend with the nostalgic 90's and Y2K styles right now.
 You can choose from all white, black, nude and more.